HackYourFutureBelgium/debugging/isolate/README.md

   - what random thoughts did you have while studying this?
   - ... you know you best, write whatever helps!

-Hint: the solutions to many of the \_'s in the exercises are written in the debugger ... if you know how to look for them ;)
+Hint: the solution for many of the \_'s in are written in the debugger ... if you know how to look for them ;)

 ---